tsmaster/raymarch/readme.md

 The super thin lines on the graph paper lead me to want to do randomized supersampling to reduce some of the jaggies.

+### October 5, 2022

+I've been working on a GLTF model file loader.
+What I have so far uses the easy-gltf crate to create a number of triangle "meshes" - I hesitate to even call them that, because there's no real structure, just a list of triangles, no vertices shared, no hint of what's where.
+I also retrieve the base color for the associated material, which is sufficient for the following render:

+I think that looks cool, but there are several pieces that remain:

+ - _interpolated normals_ : one thing that makes this look like the
+   flat shaded wonderland of Dire Straits' "Money for Nothing" video is the sharp polygon edges along the wheel fenders.
+Side note: I wonder if there are data files approximating the 3d characters from that video.
+The GLTF that I have contains vertex normals, so I should be able to interpolate those and provide smoother looking shading, at least, even if the polygons themselves remain faceted.

+ - _physically based materials_ : it's a car, it's supposed to be
+   shiny, and indeed, the easy-gltf material data talks about metallic roughness, which means I need to dig into what the implicit model is that I should be implementing.

+ - _oof, performance_ : the elephant in the roadster is that a 240x240
+   debug thumbnail took 178 seconds and change, which is maybe not so bad if one wants to be charitable and say that there's thousands of unstructured triangles, all just anywhere.
+But I have no patience for that; I demand something like a million pixels in a few seconds.
+(Side note: there's another gltf crate, just called "gltf", which I tried using, and I noticed two things - I couldn't find the base material color, and the rustc compile times were suddenly like 25 seconds, up from a couple of seconds.
+So, easy-gltf has fixed both.)
+Two avenues for improving performance come to mind:

+    - _precomputing triangle values_: Inigo Quilez is an amazing
+      resource in SDF math.
+On one of his (many, excellent) pages, he talks about math behind finding the distance to a triangle.
+I translated his code directly, without initially understanding it, and I attempted to debug my results.
+It turns out I had ported his code correctly, but I was rendering the body of the car rotated (y-up) and penetrating the floor, so I didn't recognize what I was looking at.
+I was expecting to see a single tire, but instead, got the rear of the body.
+Along the way, I saw Inigo's mention that a lot of the values in the SDF calculation could be computed once for the entire triangle, which should make things a little faster.
+Also, there's a square root, which maybe not as bad in 2022 as back in 1995, but he points out that the square root can be deferred if you're doing a lot of triangle distances, and done once at the end, which is exactly my case.

+    - _bounding volume hierarchy_ : This one, I think, is going to be
+      substantially more useful.
+As I've indicated above, I'm uncomfortable with the unstructured soup of triangles, and would prefer to put nearby triangles together.
+I wrote "connected triangles" at first, because you'd think that'd help, but a) maybe not so much, and b) I'm not getting any sort of connected mesh out of easy-gltf, and I don't want to stitch triangles together.
+Instead, I can group triangles into a tree of bounding volumes.
+A bounding box for the entire mesh would be an easy starting point, though it will require a little more complexity to my ray traversal - checking the bounding box before checking the contained triangle distances, comparing that bound to the running total to discard the contained triangles in one batch.
+When a single cull works, it will save me thousands of triangles' worth of calculation, which is good, but I'm afraid that I'll get into the triangles more than I want for a single bounding volume to suffice.
+So, I will make a tree, splitting a mesh up recursively, probably doing a binary split along the long dimension, continuing until I get down to a target volume (e.g. 1 unit cube) or down to a target number of triangles (maybe 100?).
+And, while I start with bounding boxes, I'm reminded of a diagram (in Newman & Sproull?) illustrating bounding volumes on a wagon wheel, which shows boxes, spheres, and cylinders, with varying degrees of tightness.
+I'm fortunate in that my car model has wheels, which prompts me to try boxes, spheres, and cylinders for pieces of my data, and keep the volume at each node of my tree that has the least volume, but contains all of my data.
+I anticipate that this should not be difficult, and hopefully, should give good performance results.